|GCSE 2017||A-Level 2017|

 Our GCSE results over many years have consistently placed us amongst the top performing schools in the South West of England.

-- Over the last three years well over 50% of entries in Mathematics, Physics, Biology and Chemistry have been marked at either A* or A grades.
+- Over the last four years well over 50% of entries in Mathematics, Physics, Biology and Chemistry have been marked at either A* or A grades (or the numerical equivalent)

 Our policy of welcoming students to the school who can aspire to five or more C grades at GCSE means that we have a broad entry.
 Our excellent results are testament to the quality of teaching and care for students and their hard work and application.